-Savings from consolidating administrative functions would be minimal eliminating three key administrative functions: dispatch, fleet maintenance, and training.
+Savings from consolidating administrative functions would be minimal

+Consolidating VMRC's police force into DGIF would not result in a significant reduction in administrative police expenses.
+JLARC's analysis modeled potential cost savings as a result of consolidating three key administrative functions: dispatch, fleet maintenance, and training.
 These functions are three of the primary roles of the DGIF conservation police force's administrative division and contribute significantly to law enforcement administrative costs.
-Consolidating these functions would not be expected to result in significant cost savings.
+Regardless, a combined police force would not significantly reduce these expenses.